Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 CE13.1.1) The run is considered complete once all workstations have been simultaneously obtained.
 - CE13.1.1.a) <CE13.1.1.a> Timing ends once the last workstation is obtained. (see #entangledRule("A.5.18"))
 CE13.1.2) The list of all workstations are: blast furnace, smoker, cartography table, brewing stand, composter, barrel, fletching table, cauldron, lectern, stonecutter, loom, smithing table, and grindstone.\
-CE13.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless).\
+CE13.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg).\
 CE13.1.4) All runs begin upon first input.

 = CE14: Full Inventory